oxcamne/oxcam/docs/development_install.md

 Before continuing, it is good practice to set up a python virtual environment for the workspace we just created, to ensure that we have a stable python setup which matches that in production, regardless of other versions of python which may be installed on your machine.

 In the Code/View menu click on Command Palette... and search for the Python: Create Environment command.
 Click on it, and then select Venv.
 You will then be presented with a list of possible Python versions found on your machine.
-You will be given the option to open up a terminal window within Vscode to observe the creation process.
-Also tick the boxes to process the all the requirements files.
-This will include all the python modules py4web and oxcam need in the venv (you may see only oxcam listed - py4web no longer uses a requirements.txt file and it's dependencies will be added laterc)
+Tick the boxes to process the oxcam requirements.txt file.
+This will include all the additional python modules oxcam needs in the venv (you may see only oxcam listed - py4web no longer uses a requirements.txt file and it's dependencies will be added later).

 Then in Command Palette find the Python: Select Interpreter.
 Click on this and then in the list presented click on the venv that you just created.
 This ensures that Py4web will always use this environment.

 ### Finish Setting Up Py4web

 Once the virtual environment is set up, you can use a terminal window within VScode to complete the Py4web installation.
+You may need to open a terminal window by selecting Terminal in the View menu.
 Your prompt might be something like:

 ```(.venv) davidmanns@Mac py4web %```